Maxime Larroque

 Maxime Guy Alfred Larroque (born 20 February 1989) is a French former footballer who is last known to have played as a defender or midfielder for Nikos & Sokratis Erimis.

 Career

 At the age of 17, Larroque trained with Olympiacos, Greece's most successful club.

 In 2008, he was sent on loan to Anagennisi Arta in the Greek lower leagues from Greek top flight side OFI.

-In 2009, he signed for AEL in the Cypriot top flight.
+In 2009, he signed for AEL Limassol in the Cypriot top flight.

 In 2014, Larroque signed for Cypriot lower league team Nikos & Sokratis Erimis from Colomiers in the French third division.

+In 2022, he arrived in Dubai and started his career in real estate.